Humboldt-WI/blog/content/research/seminar/06FinancialTime Series.md

 model training we need two more steps.
 First, we include a `MinMaxScaler` from the `sklearn` package.
 It always makes sense to think about proper preprocessing such as normalization.
 If we included the dataset without it, `volLVL` could completely dominate our traning and skew our model.
 It often makes sense if your features are on a similar scale.
 Please see below the function for the normalization.
 Notice that we also save the scaler, we are using!
 You can use it for example to reverse the scaling after your predictions.
+The second step is a little more involved but it is crucial for working with sequences in <a href="https://keras.io/layers/recurrent/">Keras</a>.

 {{< highlight python "style=emacs" >}}
 # function to normalize